-The Mona Lisa on Wheels, also known as the Baddest of the Bad, and Champion of Champions is a one of a kind show car owned by my friend Adam.
-It screams potina!
+The Mona Lisa on Wheels, also known as the Baddest of the Bad, and Champion of Champions is a one of a kind show car owned by my friend.
+It screams patina!

 It’s a 1937 GMC Cabover F16C and packs a 454 big block motor, a 4 speed manual transmission, and weighs in at about 7000 lbs.
 This truck drops jaws no matter where it goes and I was requested to take some photos which I was more than happy to do!

 Adam decided to load up one of his other big boy toys that really made a perfect match in my mind.
 It was a 1912 Harley Davidson motorcycle which is pretty much all original except for the tires and a few rubber hoses for the acetylene fueled lights.
 The Harley has a twin motor and all matching numbers which is beyond rare to say the least.

 For this photo shoot I used my now classic and flat out legendary Sony A7R full frame mirrorless camera.
 You might be thinking, why would I be using such an old camera when compared to all the new Sony cameras I review?
 Well, I purchased the A7R when it first came out and to be honest 36mp is more than enough for what I do.
 In addition, I actually enjoy using manual focus and taking my time to set shots up like this exactly how I want them.
 Therefore I don’t really need super fast AF for a shoot like this.
 In addition, I can’t afford crap these days with the kids and all the other expenses I have unfortunately.
 More to come on that at another time 😉 Please consider using my links when making purchases, I really appreciate the support!

 Here is what the 1937 GMC Cabover F16C looked like out of the factory…